Call us: 651-291-7263

 What if You’re Self-Employed?

 It could be a little more complicated to provide evidence of your wages if you’re self-employed.
 Some of the different types of documentation you’ll need will be your tax returns, evidence of money you’ve received for the services you provide, and your bank records.
-For privacy reasons, you should always black out any documents that include bank account or social security numbers.
+For privacy reasons, you should always black out any documents that include bank account or Social Security Numbers.

 Next Steps: Should You File for Disability or Unemployment?